-If you have an underlying sense of balance, stepping on Kjerag boulder is relatively safe.
-There were no deaths or accidents on Kjeragbolten.
+If you have an underlying sense of balance, stepping on the Kjerag boulder is relatively safe.
+Kjeragbolten deaths or serious accidents are not known in the statistics.
 Norwegians claim that the rock has the lucky charm!

 However, a cliff nearby is one of the world’s most active BASE jumping sites.
-Since the first registered BASE jump on Kjerag in 1994, more than 50.000 jumps happened here.
+Since the first registered Kjeragbolten BASE jump in 1994, more than 50.000 jumps happened here.
 Sadly, it is still a dangerous sport; twelve persons jumped from Kjerag into – death.

 Do you want to do more amazing hikes at Lysefjord?
 Check Preikestolen or Pulpit Rock, one of Norway’s most famous cliffs!